LicensePro

 How to Apply: Step-by-Step

-Check Seattle Zoning Requirements
+Check Seattle zoning requirements

-Before applying, verify that your business location in Seattle's King County is properly zoned for your intended use.
-Contact the Seattle planning department.
+Before applying, verify your business location in Seattle's King County is properly zoned for your intended use.
+Contact the Seattle planning department for a zoning verification letter.

 Collect all necessary paperwork including hvac license application, technical training program completion, epa certification (refrigerant handling).
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Start Your Seattle Business the Right Way